Cooper-Frye sampling with short-range repulsion: Radial distribution function

 \section{Radial distribution function}

 The radial distribution function $g(r)$ describes how the density of particles varies around a reference particle at $r = 0$ relative to the expectation based on the mean particle number density $n = N / V$.
-More specifically, $g(r)$ is defined such that the local particle number density at a distance $r$ from the reference particle equals $n \, g(r)$.
+More specifically, $g(r)$ is defined so that the local particle number density at a distance $r$ from the reference particle is equal to $n \, g(r)$.
 Deviations of $g(r)$ from unity signal the presence of correlations between particles.

-The radial distribution function for the system of hard spheres has been studied since long time~\cite{PhysRevLett.10.321,doi:10.1063/1.1734272}.
+The radial distribution function for the hard-sphere system has been studied for a long time~\cite{PhysRevLett.10.321,doi:10.1063/1.1734272}.
 As the particles cannot overlap, one has $g(r) = 0$ for $r < \sigma$. $g(r)$ has a discontinuity at $r = \sigma$ and approaches a value larger than unity in the limit $r \to \sigma + 0$, indicating the presence of effective attraction as a many-body effect.
-For large $r / \sigma$ values, $g(r)$ is expected to approach unity, given that the hard-core repulsion is a short range phenomenon.
+For large $r / \sigma$ values, $g(r)$ is expected to approach unity, given that the hard-core repulsion is a short-range phenomenon.
 For moderate densities of $bn$, accurate expressions for $g(r)$ of the hard-sphere system can be obtained based on the solution of the Percus-Yevick equation~\cite{PhysRevLett.10.321,doi:10.1063/1.1734272,PhysRevA.43.5418}.
 This can be used to validate the performance of the \fsampler.

 Figure~\ref{fig:HS.RDF} depicts $g(r)$ in a range $1 < r/\sigma < 3$ resulting from \fsampler~for a system of particles in a periodic box at density $bn = 0.12$, which was obtained by binning the relative distances of the sampled particles.
-Blue circles correspond to the case where the SPR approximation was applied, whereas a calculation without approximations is shown by black squares.
-In the former case $N = 320$ particles where sampled in each configuration while in the latter case only $N = 80$ particles where used due to a slower computational performance.
+Blue circles correspond to the case where the SPR approximation was applied, whereas black squares show the unbiased calculation without approximations.
+In the former case $N = 320$ particles were sampled in each configuration, while in the latter case, only $N = 80$ particles were used due to slower computational performance.